eduardopeixe/marketplace/README.md

 [http://localhost:3000/v1/cart/add/5c4133250610005cfdd312c8](http://localhost:3000/v1/cart/add/5c4133250610005cfdd312c8)

-This will add a T-shirt to cart, however if there is no T-shirt avaliable inventory, it will display an error.
+This will add a T-shirt to cart, however, if there is no T-shirt available inventory, it will display an error.

-You can add any item with avaliable inventory to cart up to inventory_count limit.
+You can add any item with available inventory to cart up to the inventory_count limit.

 ### 3. Remove Product from Cart